 Hint: In the right half of the dialog, a preview of the currently selected template is presented.
-If the preview is not displayed, click on the >> button in the bottom right corner of the dialog.
+The preview can be turned on/off with the >> button and the << button anytime you wish.

-For detailed information on working with document templates, see the section "Document templates" beginning on page 135.
+For detailed information on working with document templates, see the section "Document templates" beginning on page 133.